Tech-at-DU/Make-Parties-Part-Two-The-Partying/README.md

 List out the parities they've created and their rsvped parties.

+# 14. Edit or Delete a User (Challenge!)

+Create a user-edit template to edit a user, and an update and destroy actions in your `auth.js` controller.

-# 14. Server-side Error Handling
+# 15. Server-side Error Handling

 No app is really done if it doesn't handle errors elegantly.
 There is no one right way to handle errors, so we'll learn one way that is very minimalistic and looks pretty nice.